 Partially dislocated shoulder, also known as subluxation, occurs when the humerus partially slips out of the shoulder socket without complete displacement.
 This condition can manifest with recurring episodes and may be accompanied by pain, instability, and restricted range of motion in the shoulder joint.

-Several factors can contribute to shoulder dislocation:
+Several factors can lead to shoulder dislocation:

 Some factors can increase your risk of dislocating your shoulder: